Department: 216TH District Attorney’s Office

 EDUCATION AND EXPERIENCE:

-Graduation from High School or a General Education Development (GED) certificate, and at least 7 years of law enforcement experience with five years of criminal investigation experience; or an equivalent of education and experience.
+Graduation from High School or a General Education Development (GED) certificate, law enforcement experience with criminal investigation experience preferred but not required.

 Ability to add, subtract, multiply, and divide in all units of measure, using whole numbers, common fractions, and decimals.